CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 6.1.Alt2.Ti=Management Authority and Duties of Manager.

-6.1.Alt2.1.sec=(A)	Subject to Section 6.2, the overall management and control of the Company and the Business shall be vested in the Manager, who shall have the exclusive right, authority, and responsibility to participate in the management of the business and affairs of the Company and to enter into transactions on behalf of the Company within the scope of the Business; PROVIDED, HOWEVER, that the Manager may [(l) designate one or the other to act alone in respect of any Company matter or determination, and (2)] delegate to third parties ministerial authority to conduct or participate in the day-to-day operations of the Company.
+6.1.Alt2.1.sec=Subject to Section 6.2, the overall management and control of the Company and the Business shall be vested in the Manager, who shall have the exclusive right, authority, and responsibility to participate in the management of the business and affairs of the Company and to enter into transactions on behalf of the Company within the scope of the Business; PROVIDED, HOWEVER, that the Manager may {DelegationOption.cl} delegate to third parties ministerial authority to conduct or participate in the day-to-day operations of the Company.
 Pursuant to the foregoing and subject to the other provisions hereof, the Member shall have all of the rights and powers of a member as provided under the Act and as otherwise provided by law.

+Note=Something in this clause confuses me.
+JGH

+DelegationOption.cl=(l) designate one or the other to act alone in respect of any Company matter or determination, and (2)

 Note=[Choose one of the following for one or more Managers:]  (A little unclear about choice here.)

-6.1.Alt2.2.sec=(B)	There shall at all times during the term of the Company be one Manager. _____________ is hereby appointed as the initial Manager.
-The 	Manager shall discharge his duties as Manager until (1) a Replacement Event occurs, and (2) a successor Manager is appointed.
+6.1.Alt2.2.Alt1.sec=There shall at all times during the term of the Company be one Manager. {Manager.Name.Full} is hereby appointed as the initial Manager.
+The 	Manager shall discharge {Manager.his/her} duties as Manager until (1) a Replacement Event occurs, and (2) a successor Manager is appointed.
 A Manager may resign as such at any time.
 A Manager may be removed at any time by a decision to do so approved by the Member.
 In the event of the resignation, dissolution, death, removal, incapacity, or inability to act of a Manager (each a "Replacement Event'), another Person shall be appointed as successor Manager by the Member.
-Upon the appointment of a successor Manager in accordance with this Paragraph, the Manager or his legal representative shall execute such documents and take such action as may be required to permit the successor Manager to act as a Manager in accordance with the provisions hereof.
+Upon the appointment of a successor Manager in accordance with this Paragraph, the Manager or {Manager.his/her} legal representative shall execute such documents and take such action as may be required to permit the successor Manager to act as a Manager in accordance with the provisions hereof.

-6.1.Alt2.3.sec=(C)	There shall at all times during the term of the Company be two Managers. _________________ and __________________ are hereby appointed as the initial Managers.
+6.1.Alt2.2.Alt2.sec=There shall at all times during the term of the Company be two Managers. {Manager1.Name.Full} and {Manager2.Name.Full} are hereby appointed as the initial Managers.
 Each Manager shall discharge his duties as Manager until (1) a Replacement Event occurs, and (2) a successor Manager is appointed.
 A Manager may resign as such at any time.
 A Manager may be removed at any time by a decision to do so approved by the Member.
 In the event of the resignation, dissolution, death, removal, incapacity, or inability to act of a Manager (each a "Replacement Event"), another Person shall be appointed as successor Manager by the Member.
-Upon the appointment of a successor Manager in accordance with this Paragraph, the Manager or his legal representative shall execute such documents and take such action as may be required to permit the successor Manager to act as a Manager in accordance with the provisions hereof. {6.1.Alt2.3.Option?}
+Upon the appointment of a successor Manager in accordance with this Paragraph, the Manager or his legal representative shall execute such documents and take such action as may be required to permit the successor Manager to act as a Manager in accordance with the provisions hereof. {ApprovalOfBothManagers?}

-6.1.Alt2.3.Option?=6.1.Alt2.3.Option?={Null} or 6.1.Alt2.3.Option {6.1.Alt2.3.Option}
+ApprovalOfBothManagers?=ApprovalOfBothManagers? make either (Null) or "ApprovalOfBothManagers" {ApprovalOfBothManagers}

-6.1.Alt2.3.Option=Except for actions described in section 1.1 (C) (which may be taken by either Manager), any act or decision by the Managers shall require the approval of both Managers.
+ApprovalOfBothManagers=Except for actions described in section 1.1 (C) (which may be taken by either Manager), any act or decision by the Managers shall require the approval of both Managers.

+6.1.Alt2.2.SecName=6.1.Alt2.2

+6.1.Alt2.2.=[Z/Alt/2]

 6.1.SecName=6.1

-6.1.Alt2.=[Z/ol-AA/s3]
+6.1.Alt2.=[Z/ol-AA/s2]

 6.1.=[Z/Alt/2]

 6.2.Ti=Restrictions on Borrowing

-6.2.sec=In addition to the limitations set forth elsewhere herein, the Company shall not incur any indebtedness without the prior written approval of __________________ in {Manager.his/her} capacity as the Member.
+6.2.sec=In addition to the limitations set forth elsewhere herein, the Company shall not incur any indebtedness without the prior written approval of {Member.Name.Full} in {Member.his/her} capacity as the Member.

 6.3.Ti=Liability and Indemnification of the {Member/Manager} and Affiliates.